 The concrete mix design may combine two or more coarse aggregate sizes, consisting of CA-7, CA-11, CA-13, CA-14, and CA-16, provided a CA-7 or CA-11 is included in the blend in a proportion approved by the Engineer.

-The slipform machine speed shall not exceed 3 ft (0.9 m) per minutethe speed used to construct an acceptable test section.
-Any section of parapet placed with the slipform machine moving in excess of the maximum allowed speed will be rejected.
+The slipform machine travel speed shall not exceed the lesser of 3 ft (0.9 m) per minute, or the speed used to construct the acceptable test section.
 Any time the speed of the machine drops below 0.5 ft (150 mm) per minute will be considered a stoppage of the slipforming operation, portions of parapet placed with three or more intermittent stoppages within any 15 ft (4.6 m) length will be rejected.
 The contractor shall schedule concrete delivery to maintain a uniform delivery rate of concrete into the slipform machine.
 If delivery of concrete from the truck into the slipforming machine is interrupted by more than 15 minutes, the portion of the wall within the limits of the slipform machine will be rejected.
-Any portion of the parapet where the slipforming operation is interrupted or stopped within the 15 minute window may be subject to coring to verify acceptance.

 If the Contractor elects to slipform, the parapet cross-sectional area and reinforcement bar clearances shall be revised according to the details for the Concrete Parapet Slipforming Option.
 In addition, if embedded conduit(s) are detailed, then the contractor shall utilize the alternate reinforcement as detailed.